 The Babylonians constructed walls and towers with oil.
 The Chinese used bamboo drills to get at it, 800 feet under the ground.
 The streets of ancient Baghdad were paved with it.
-Marco Polo marveled at the hundreds of shiploads of oil coming from the fields of Baku, Azerbaijan.
+Marco Polo marvelled at the hundreds of shiploads of oil coming from the fields of Baku, Azerbaijan.

 Today, we associate oil with images of hard-faced, sturdy workers on drilling rigs, sweating and cursing to an audience of lizards and cacti.
 The captains of industry who preside over small cities of infrastructure and personnel.
 Texas oil barons in ten-gallon hats, wheeling and dealing over territory.
 Saudi sheiks and Russian oligarchs.
 The pipelines and rail cars, moving the precious fuel to literally get the power to the people… But we’re getting ahead of ourselves.

-It wasn’t until 1847 that Scottish chemist James Young made discoveries that fueled what was to become the modern oil industry.
+It wasn’t until 1847 that Scottish chemist James Young made discoveries that fuelled what was to become the modern oil industry.
 At the site of the first modern oil well in Baku, he refined crude oil and experimented with ways to extract oil from an exhausted coal mine.
 By the 1850s and ’60s, inventors and entrepreneurs scrambled to locate sources of oil around the world.
 At first, much of the output went to literally lighting up our lives, with kerosene or oil lamps.
 Motorized transport and the amenities of modern life were still out of reach.
 But the potential was clear.

 Around this time of frenetic industry and inspiration, John D. Rockefeller switched over from the produce business to oil — and put himself on a path to become the world’s richest man.
 By 1868, he was in possession of the largest oil refinery in the world.
 In 1870, working with partners, he formed the Standard Oil Company, supplying as much kerosene as America could handle (and then some.
 Refining capacity outstripped demand for years).